franciscop/crossroad/readme.md

 }
 ```

-The other hooks, like `useQuery()`, behave in a similar way so you don't need to be concerned about the history API.
+The other hooks, like [`useQuery()`](usequery), behave in a similar way so you don't need to be concerned about the history API at all.

 ### Useful Hooks